+Appendix D

-Appendix D Daily Medication Policy
+Daily Medication Policy

-No antibiotics will be given at the Nursery School due to the shortness of the program.
+Antibiotics will NOT be given at the Nursery School due to the shortness of the program.
 Only emergency medications will be administered.
 These include:

 - 1. Asthmatic puffers - 2.
-Epi-pen
+Epi-pen & related medication

 Procedures

 A drug or medication is administered to a child only where a parent/caregiver of the child gives written authorization for the administration of the drug or medication and that included with the authorization is a schedule that sets out the times the drug or medication is to be given and amounts to be administered.